The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 - Caution is advised when using pseudoephedrine/dextromethorphan chewable tablets in CHILDREN because they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant while taking pseudoephedrine/dextromethorphan chewable tablets, discuss with your doctor the benefits and risks of using pseudoephedrine/dextromethorphan chewable tablets during pregnancy.
-It is unknown if pseudoephedrine/dextromethorphan chewable tablets is excreted in breast milk.
+It is unknown if pseudoephedrine/dextromethorphan chewable tablets are excreted in breast milk.
 Do not breast-feed while taking pseudoephedrine/dextromethorphan chewable tablets.